News and Insights

 The biggest story of 2023 by far was the mainstream utilisation of generative AI, like Chat-GPT, and how it merged with our understanding of the search engine.
 Bing Chat and Google’s Search Generative Experience were at the centre of that conversation.

 Meanwhile, search engine results page (SERP) volatility seemed to be at an all-time-high.
-Kevin Inding writes that “2023 has been one of the most volatile years for SEO so far”.
+Kevin Inding writes that “2023 was one of the most volatile years for SEO so far”.
 But was it?

 2024 won't be that bad, surely?